Rickeetz/de4dot/README.md

-Forked and Build on Local machine!
+Build on my local machine!
 DONOT TRUST MY SYSTEM OR ANY OTHER SYSTEM!

 Download on your own Risk!!